 Dasamoolarishtam – used in inflammatory condition and in post-delivery care of woman.

-Ashotone: Ashotone Tablet is a proprietary Ayurvedic medicine useful in menorrhagia – shortened menstrual cycle and heavy periods.
+Ashotone: Ashotone Tablet is a proprietary Ayurveda medicine useful in menorrhagia – shortened menstrual cycle and heavy periods.
 It is also a uterine tonic.

 Lodhra sevyadi kashaya choorna: Lodhrasevyadi Kashaya Choornam is a micro-fined powder of respective kashayam.
 It is used in the treatment of insect bites and other allergic conditions.